Skip to main content

 npm install -g opencode-ai@latest

-OpenCode can also be installed via platform-specific methods:
+OpenCode also installs through platform-specific methods:

 curl -fsSL https://opencode.ai/install | bash